carmine560/trading-assistant/README.md

 ### Configure Cash Balance and Price Limit Regions ###

-Configure the cash balance and (optional) price limit regions on Hyper SBI 2 so that Tesseract recognizes these prices.
+Configure the cash balance and (optional) price limit regions on Hyper SBI 2 so that Tesseract can recognize these prices.
 This script only references a price limit if the previous closing price does not exist in the market data above.
-Because a region may have more than one price, specify the index of the price you are referring to.
-A `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\trading_assistant.ini` configuration file stores these configurations.
+Because a region may contain more than one price, you need to specify the index of the price you want to refer to.
+These configurations are stored in a `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\trading_assistant.ini` configuration file.

 ``` powershell
 python trading_assistant.py -C